curl/curl/tests/FILEFORMAT.md

 When using curl built with Hyper, the keywords must include `HTTP` or `HTTPS` for 'hyper mode' to kick in and make line ending checks work for tests.

-When running a unittest and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unittest tool name `unitN` where `N` is the test number.
+When running a unit test and the keywords include `unittest`, the `<tool>` section can be left empty to use the standard unit test tool name `unitN` where `N` is the test number.

 ## `<reply>`